 Not bad for an hour or two… for extending the range of the motor to 50 metres.
 I couldn’t understand it, the fuel system looked perfect.
-Brought back memories of all the times I fondly pushed my motorcycle home.
-Never liked 2 strokes.
+It brought back memories of all the times I fondly pushed my motorcycle home.
+I never liked 2 strokes.

 The evening brought the stiff prickly sensation announcing the arrival of sunburn.
 Spending the afternoon, lying on the stern of the dinghy removing, disassembling, cleaning, reassembling, testing and repeating the process several times took time.
-Even though I was in Gee’s shade the suns rays were finding my pale English hide.
+Even though I was in Glee’s shade the suns rays were reflecting off the water and finding my pale English hide.
 It wasn’t too bad, it only hurt if I moved and it felt like I was sleeping on toast crumbs.

-Tuesday I had a date with the people at Lowlands Community Garden and I needed to get to Simson bay to catch my ride.
+Tuesday I had a date with the people at Lowlands Community Garden and I needed to get to Simpson Bay to catch my ride.
 Although I was still in possession of a powerless dinghy with an immaculate looking carburettor, I wasn’t going to miss this.
 I’d been looking forward to it.
 A chance to get on land and in touch with the island.

 Here was the plan: the wind was from the North East pointing the stern of glee slightly up the shore from the dinghy dock at Palapa Marina, where I wanted to land.
-Glee is moored on a bow line so the stern always point downwind.
+Glee is moored on a bowline so the stern always points downwind.
 The motor would get me about 50 meters before cutting out so I packed the basics for an overnight jaunt along with some tools and headed South West through the anchorage.
-By the time the motor died I was pretty much directly upwind from where I wanted to be and a leisurely 20 minute row with a cooling 5 minute rain shower saw me in on shore in Simpson Bay looking at the vegetarian options on the menu of Little Jerusalem, Lebanese cafe consisting of what looks to be a transport container and a covered veranda across the road from Palapa.
+By the time the motor died I was pretty much directly upwind from where I wanted to be and a leisurely 20 minute row with a cooling 5 minute rain shower saw me in onshore in Simpson Bay looking at the vegetarian options on the menu of Little Jerusalem, a Lebanese cafe consisting of what looks to be a transport container and a covered veranda across the road from Palapa Marina.